 Rigor, Reproducibility and Responsibility in Scientific Practice Certificate Program

-The Rigor, Reproducibility and Responsibility certificate program emphasizes research practice and applicable, introductory graduate level training in epistemology, logic, ethics, as well as quantitative and communication skills.
+The Rigor, Reproducibility and Responsibility certificate program emphasizes research practice and applicable, introductory graduate-level training in epistemology, logic, and ethics, as well as quantitative and communication skills.
 The program specifically addresses the “3R” core norms of good scientific practice, applied across the health and science disciplines, which include fundamental and trans-disciplinary application skills in:

 • Rigor, critical thinking and objectivity in scientific conduct

 • Reproducibility through appropriate, quantitative research methodology